FAQs for Partners

 How do I become a Certified Enrollment Counselor, Navigator, Enrollment Facilitator, or CAC?

-Certified Enrollment Counselors, which encompass: Exchange Enrollment Facilitators (EEFs), Navigators, Certified Application Counselors, and In Person Assiters will facilitate enrollment in qualified health plans offered by the Exchange.
+Certified Enrollment Counselors, which encompass: Exchange Enrollment Facilitators (EEFs), Navigators, Certified Application Counselors, and In Person Assisters will facilitate enrollment in qualified health plans offered by the Exchange.
 CECs, Navigators and EEFs are hired by entities that have been awarded grants by the Exchange.

 Some questions you might hear